-Please note that the Walled Garden is closed from November through March.
+Please note that the Walled Garden is open 12pm - 4pm April to October and is closed from November through March.

 Most of the site is wheelchair friendly although the ruins are difficult to navigate and the paths in the Walled Garden are not paved.
 There is blue badge parking in the museum carpark and limited spaces at the Walled Garden in front of the gardener's cottage and entrance.